Financial Accountability - Information for Services

 A deficit in both DoE Funds and Non-DoE Funds columns is acceptable if a service used all DoE Funds income as well as their Non-DoE Funds income and were required to use any retained profits to meet the shortfall and keep operating.

-In the 2024 Start Strong for Community Preschools program guidelines the surplus threshold is based on the total program payment balance after completing Part 2 Program Payment expenditure on the financial accountability statement.
+In the 2024 and 2024–25 Start Strong for Community Preschools program guidelines the surplus threshold is based on the total program payment balance after completing Part 2 Program Payment expenditure on the financial accountability statement.

 If this section does not display a surplus, you don’t need to do anything further.
 You did not have an overall program surplus.